Make Blankets for Dogs and Cats

 4. Cut out the corner squares and remove tape.

-5. Arrange ruler or marked interfacing across the blanket, even with the parallel corner cut.
+5. Next, arrange ruler or marked interfacing across the blanket, even with the parallel corner cut.
 Cut fringe UP TO the interfacing at the one-inch marks.
-Fringe cuts go up to, but not into, the interfacing strip.
+Fringe cuts go up to (not into) the interfacing strip.
 Repeat for each side of the blanket.

 6. Cut a slit in each fringe at the one-half-inch mark on your ruler, parallel to the other cuts.
 Cut a 1/2 inch slit starting AT the ruler going down into the fringe.
 Repeat for each piece of fringe going around the blanket.

 It is best to start with a smaller slit in the beginning (about 1/2 an inch) until you get the feel for it.
-You can always increase the length of the slit if needed.
+However, you can always increase the length of the slit afterwards if needed.
 You want a snug fit so that the fringe doesn’t come undone, but it should not be difficult to fit the fringe through the slit.

 8. Your fringe should now look like this, with the contrasting color showing through on the front.
 Repeat step 7 around the entire blanket.